elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/structure/token-fund-team.md

 - Each quarter of the year, the team must submit a funding request document with KPIs/goals at the start.
 At the end of the quarter another report is required describing the current state of all investments and comparisons with goals

-- The team will take a management fee equal to 10% of the fund which will be held in a separate wallet.
+- The team will take a **management fee equal to a percentage of the fund** which will be held in a separate wallet.
 From this wallet the members of the teams will deduct their agreed upon pay on a semi-monthly basis in ELA.
 The management fee funds will also be used to create CR tasks for CRcles to help the Token Fund Team in any way necessary.

 - Each project invested in will require an analysis report which includes information including but not limited to: funding, technical milestones, expected ROI, deliverables